Retirement Plan Assets

 Money in an employee retirement plan, IRA or tax-sheltered annuity has yet to be taxed.
 When a distribution is made from your retirement plan account to a beneficiary, that person will owe federal income tax.

-Consider leaving your loved ones less heavily taxed assets and leaving your retirement plan assets to the University at Buffalo Foundation to support our work.
+Consider leaving your loved ones less heavily taxed assets and leaving your retirement plan assets to the University at Buffalo to support our work.
 As a nonprofit organization, we are tax-exempt and will receive the full amount of what you designate to us from your plan, thus benefiting UB in the way you intend.
 You can take advantage of this gift opportunity in the following ways:

 Name us a beneficiary of your plan.
 This requires you to update your beneficiary designation form through your plan administrator.
 Here you can designate the University at Buffalo Foundation, Inc. as the primary beneficiary for a percentage or specific amount.
 You can also make us the contingent beneficiary so that we will receive the balance of your plan or a specific amount only if your primary beneficiary doesn't survive you.